August 12th Missouri River Fishing Report

 One of the better August bites that we have seen in a number of years.

 Nymphing is controlled by the worm.
 Or the Rubber Leg.
 Or a Crayfish.
-The canyon is on fire with the bobber rig.
+Or the Zirdle.
+The upper river is the place to be for you that like the nymph.

 Headhunters Fly Shop open daily at 6am.
 Soon a bit later as it is dark at that time.
 Many folks out at the 7 o’clock bell.
 See us for all things trout, lodging, friendly advice, rigging techniques, and the staff that fishes daily.
 This gang is fishy!